scholacantorum/public-site/donations/index.md

 <form action="https://www.paypal.com/donate" method="post" target="_top" style="margin-top:-1rem"><input type="hidden" name="hosted_button_id" value="8KCPPTT8JCA26" /><input type="image" src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif" border="0" name="submit" title="Donate via PayPal" alt="Donate via PayPal button" /></form>
 If you will be using a credit card, we ask you to use the blue “Donate Online” button above rather than PayPal, because PayPal’s processing fees are much higher.

-**Donate while you shop at Amazon:**
-If you shop at Amazon, visit [smile.amazon.com](https://smile.amazon.com) to do your shopping.
-Amazon will donate 0.5% of your purchase to the charity of your choice.
-When asked to choose a charity, search for "Schola Cantorum", and choose the one in Mountain View, CA.

 **Donate while you shop anywhere:**
 Schola Cantorum is part of the **eScrip program**.
 By joining eScrip, you contribute to Schola Cantorum every time you use your credit card, and it